Table of Contents

 1. Apply a Cold Compress As Soon as Possible

-Applying a cold compress to the site of the hickey slows the rate at which blood leaks out of the ruptured capillaries into the skin.
-It also helps reduce inflammation which, in turn, reduces some of the redness.
-Use a cold compress on the region several times a day (at least 10) for the first 2-3 days.
+The cold slows the rate at which blood leaks from the ruptured capillaries into surrounding skin.
+It also reduces inflammation, which helps with some of the redness.
+Use a cold compress at least 10 times a day for the first 2-3 days.

 2. Apply Heat

-After three days of using a cold compress, it’s now time to apply heat to the region.
-A warm compress boosts blood circulation in the affected area, which, in turn, accelerates the healing process.
-This helps the hickey fade a lot quicker compared to not using a warm compress at all.
-A cloth dampened with warm water works just as well.
-Do this several times a day (at least 10) for an additional 2-3 days.
+After three days of cold treatment, switch to heat.
+A warm compress boosts blood circulation, which accelerates healing and fades the hickey faster.
+A cloth dampened with warm water works fine.
+Do this at least 10 times a day for another 2-3 days.

 3. Massage the Area to Boost Blood Flow